debugworkbench/debug-workbench-atom/README.md

-# debug-workbench-atom
+# debug-workbench-atom package

-Debug Workbench package for Atom editor
+Debug Workbench is an extensible debugging framework, and this package integrates it into the Atom editor.